druce/docker_ml/README.md

   - Current working directory on the host will be mounted as `/home/ubuntu/local` in the container, edit as necessary for access to your notebooks

   - Connect to the Jupyter server on port 8888 using https://<your_ip> .
 Ignore warnings about the self-signed https certificate.
+If you are connecting to a remote server via a firewall, make sure that port allows incoming traffic from your IP.

   - Password will be `root`